DoTr seeks JICA tie-up expansion

 The Department of Transportation is looking to expand its collaboration with Japanese partners, especially with the Japan International Cooperation Agency to hasten the completion of major railway projects.

-Top DoTr officials met with JICA and the Japanese Ministry of Land Infrastructure Transport and Tourism on Wednesday to discuss areas of partnerships to further support the ongoing works at the Metro Manila Subway Project and the North-South Commuter Railway System.
+Top DoTr officials met with JICA and the Japanese Ministry of Land Infrastructure Transport and Tourism on Wednesday to discuss areas of partnerships to further support the ongoing works at the Metro Manila Subway Project, or MMSP, and the North-South Commuter Railway System, or NSCR.

 Japanese Embassy to the Philippines’ Economic Minister Nihei Daisuke, Japan International JICA Chief Representative to the Philippines Takema Sakamoto, and Japan National Graduate Institute for Policy Studies Dr. Morichi Shigeru were present during the discussion.